Vanikoro

 Vanikoro (sometimes wrongly named Vanikolo) is an island in the Santa Cruz group, located 118 km to the Southeast of the main Santa Cruz group.
-It is part of the Temotu Province of the Solomon Islands.
+It is part of the Temotu Province of Solomon Islands.

 The name Vanikoro is always used as though it referred to a single island, due to both its geophysical and cultural unity.
 However, technically it is a group of several nearby islands surrounded by a single belt of coral reef.
 Only the two major islands are inhabited: the bigger one Banie, and the smaller one Teanu (or Tevai).
 Other, uninhabited islets in the Vanikoro group include Manieve, Nomianu and Nanunga.
 The total area of the Vanikoro group is 173 km2.

 Population and languages

 The 1,293 inhabitants of Vanikoro consist of two different populations, who tend to live separately.

 The Melanesian majority, about 800 people, are the descendants of the original population of Vanikoro.
 As far as we know, they have been present on the island since Lapita times – about 3,200 years ago.

 A minority of about 500 individuals are of Polynesian descent: they have migrated from the island of Tikopia, an island lying 200 km eastwards, which they identify as their origin.
 They established their first settlements on Vanikoro about 400 years ago on the southern coast of Banie.
 In 1893, many Tikopians returned to Tikopia as a result of the Solomon Islands having been declared a British protectorate.; but several Tikopians returned to Vanikoro in the 1900s.
 The two major villages are Murivai and Taumako Bay.

 The three languages spoken by the Melanesian population of Vanikoro are all Oceanic, of the Temotu subgroup: